Learn-by-doing/hobobar/README.md

 cordova platform add browser
 cordova run browser
 ```
-- Run `cordova platform add ios` to add iOS platform.
-You can also use `cordova platform add android`
+* Note that [Google Chrome](https://www.google.com/chrome/) is required to run the app with `cordova run browser`.
-- Make sure you have Android SDK to emulate Android and XCode to emulate iOS if you choose to test there
+* Run `cordova platform add ios` to add iOS platform.
+Then run the app with `cordova emulate iOS`.
+This requires XCode.
-- Run `cordova emulate iOS` to run an app in an emulator
+* You can also run `cordova platform add android` to add Android.
+This requires Android SDK.

 Server:
 ```